schariya/schariya.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ms/PhD student in computer science at UMass Amherst.
+I am a third-year PhD student in computer science at UMass Amherst.
 I am advised by [Cameron Musco](https://people.cs.umass.edu/~cmusco/).

 My primary interest is in machine learning involving network data and graph-based algorithms.
 My recent work centers around learning or inverting low-dimensional representations for networks.
 I am also more generally interested in connections between recent, “deep” methods and classical methods.